 - a.
-1 credit hour course offered in a 15 week schedule consists of 1 hour/week of classroom instruction and 2 hours/week out of class work (3 hours/week x 15 weeks= 45 hours of student effort). - b.
-2 credit hours courses offered in a 15 week schedule consists of 2 hours/week of classroom instruction and 4 hours/week of out of class work (6 hours/week x 15 weeks= 90 hours of student effort). - c.
-3 credit hour courses offered in a 15 week schedule consists of 3 hours/week of classroom instruction and 6 hours/week of out of class work (9 hours/week x 15 weeks = 135 hours of student effort). - d.
-4 credit hour courses offered in a 15 week schedule consists of 4 hours/week of classroom instruction and 8 hours/week of out of class work (12 hours/week x 15 weeks= 180 hours of student effort). - B. As the majority of activities at Adrian College fall within a 15 week schedule class block, the following is adopted as our assumptions for these activities: - Natural science labs are 2-3 hours of instruction, attached to a course. - b.
-Internships are assumed as 1 credit hour= 40 hours of work at the approved site. - c.
-Practicums are defined by the external accrediting bodies and information is found in the department's web pages. - d.
-Studios are defined as 3 hours of instruction, twice a week.
+1 credit hour course offered in a 15-week schedule consists of 1 hour/week of classroom instruction and 2 hours/week out of class work (3 hours/week x 15 weeks = 45 hours of student effort). - b.
+2 credit hours courses offered in a 15-week schedule consists of 2 hours/week of classroom instruction and 4 hours/week of out of class work (6 hours/week x 15 weeks = 90 hours of student effort). - c.
+3 credit hour courses offered in a 15-week schedule consists of 3 hours/week of classroom instruction and 6 hours/week of out of class work (9 hours/week x 15 weeks = 135 hours of student effort). - d.
+4 credit hour courses offered in a 15-week schedule consists of 4 hours/week of classroom instruction and 8 hours/week of out of class work (12 hours/week x 15 weeks = 180 hours of student effort).

-- e.
+As the majority of activities at Adrian College fall within a 15-week schedule class block, the following is adopted as our assumptions for these activities:

+- a.
+Natural science labs are 2-3 hours of instruction, attached to a course. - b.
+Internships are assumed as 1 credit hour = 40 hours of work at the approved site. - c.
+Practicums are defined by the external accrediting bodies, and information is found in the department's web pages. - d.
+Studios are defined as 3 hours of instruction, twice a week. - e.
 Undergraduate research follows the above assumptions for credit hours and student effort. - f.
-Allied health program clinical education experiences assume that one semester credit hour of clinical learning= a maximum requirement of 100 hours of clinical time. - C. For courses or activities that fall outside of the 15 week course schedule, faculty are required to add the above equivalencies to their syllabus as a statement entitled: Credit hour policy compliance.
-The following courses and activities covered under this provision include: - Courses offered over a condensed timeframe in any semester - Independent and individualized studies in any semester - c.
-May and summer terms courses -
+Allied health program clinical education experiences assume that one semester credit hour of clinical learning = a maximum requirement of 100 hours of clinical time.

+For courses or activities that fall outside of the 15-week course schedule, faculty are required to add the above equivalencies to their syllabus as a statement entitled: Credit Hour Policy Compliance.
+The following courses and activities covered under this provision include:

+a.
+Courses offered over a condensed timeframe in any semester

+8-week Courses - Fall and Spring